spitzc32/LibraryManagementSystem/README.md

 ## How it works
 The Library Management System currently works as a basic Data Entry Module that creates and reads each data for transparency as per the requirements specified in the Project.txt given by our Professor.

+## Table of Contents:
+1. Setup
+1. ER Diagram
+1. Packages
+1. Cloning This Repository
+1. Update or Make changes to this Repository

 # Setup
 ## Dependencies
 **Database Used:** MySQL